ricardohuerta/Python-for-Spatial-Analysis/README.md

 I will use this repository to track my forays in to spatial analysis using python.

 # AP_Tool
 This is a python toolbox developed for modelling wireless signal in outdoor environment.
+The tool completes the following steps:

+1. Calculates visible areas based on a wirelss signal access point
+2. Calculates distance and Free Space Path Loss
+3. Calculates signal loss due to object interference
+4. Ouputs a raster representing signal power radiating from the input point

-The tool can be implemented in ArcGIS Pro.
+This tool can be implemented in ArcGIS Pro.

 ## Example outputs